markgewhite/ai_meal_planner/LEARNINGS.md

    - Don't try to do everything at once

 3. **Read Error Messages Carefully**
-   - Error messages often point to exact issue
+   - Error messages often point to the exact issue
    - Google error messages for common solutions
    - Check documentation for parameter names

 ## 💡 Best Practices Learned

-### Code Organization
+### Code Organisation

 1. **Separation of Concerns**
    - Configuration separate from logic